-Our Corporate and Other operating loss decreased \$6.0 million in the first quarter of fiscal 2025 primarily from favorable intercompany inventory profit elimination adjustments and improved Joybird operating performance, partially offset by lower intercompany operating profit from our global trading company in Hong Kong.
+Our Corporate and Other operating loss decreased \$2.1 million and \$8.1 million in the second quarter and first six months of fiscal 2025, respectively, compared with the same periods a year ago, primarily due to improved Joybird operating margin resulting in breakeven profit, partially offset by lower intercompany operating profit from our global trading company in Hong Kong.
+The first six months of fiscal 2025 also benefited from favorable intercompany inventory profit elimination adjustments relative to the same period a year ago.